-It is not always possible to do this, and the problem of finding a closed form for a summation is very similar to the problem of computing an integral (see §F.3): in both cases the techniques available are mostly limited to massaging the summation until it turns into something whose simpler expression you remember.
-To do this, it helps to both (a) have a big toolbox of summations with known values, and (b) have some rules for manipulating summations to get them into a more convenient form.
+It is not always possible to do this: the techniques available are mostly limited to massaging the summation until it turns into something whose simpler expression you remember.

+To do this, it helps to have both (a) a big toolbox of summations with known values, and (b) rules for manipulating summations to get them into a more convenient form.
 We'll start with the toolbox.